-Watch these videos and learn about its history and how you can experience this amazing place-out-of-time like we did.
+Watch one or all three videos above and learn about its history and how you can experience this amazing place-out-of-time as we did.
 In the first video, get an overview of the mine and the inhabitants of the town.
 In the second video, Howard Frederick shares many stories about Ruby, including its bats, jaguar, and murders.
 Ruby is open to the public.
-For $12/person you can walk in Arizona mining history.
+For $15/person you can walk in Arizona mining history.

-For $18 you can catch blue gill & trophy bass.
+For $20 you can catch bluegill & trophy bass.
 You can also picnic & camp at Ruby.
 For the history of Ruby, including the murders that occurred here in both 1920 & 1921, you can go there and buy the book: Ruby, Arizona: Mining, Mayhem and Murder.
 A recommended read.

 Ruby was a mining town in the early years of the last century.
 The mine produced gold, silver, zinc, and copper and was, for a time, highly profitable.

-In the 1930's, Ruby’s population was about 1,200, with 150 students attending the school.
-The Post Office was established in 1912, and general store owner, Julius Andrews, named the town after his wife.
+In the 1930s, Ruby’s population was about 1,200, with 150 students attending the school.
+The Post Office was established in 1912, and the general store owner, Julius Andrews, named the town after his wife.

 In the early 1920s, there were two double murders here.
 The mine closed in 1940 and, by the next year, the town was mostly abandoned.

 When Ms. Karen & I first moved to Tucson, we enjoyed a lovely day trip to Ruby with friends, Dan & Wanda.
 Since then, Ruby has often been closed to the public.
 As of 2012, Ruby accepts visitors.
 I, my film crew and entourage, went to Ruby on a recent Saturday to do an on-camera interview with one of the partners who own this historical gem, Howard Frederick.

 Howard is exceedingly knowledgeable about Ruby and the interview went very well.
 To view the second video, you will find it in the list of Videos shown above.

-Michael is the caretaker at Ruby.
+There is a caretaker at Ruby.
 If you go, be sure to check in with him.
 He will give you a site map and happily answer your questions.